gkishard-workingboy/cse428/labs/lab1/readme.txt

 BOARD (river): AH 4D QD QH 3S
 Would you like to end the current game?

 As expected, each player is dealt 2 cards.
 Each player is displayed in the same order as in the input.
 The board has 3 cards in the flop state.
 A 4th card is added to the board in the turn state, and a 5th card is added in the river state.
-Typing any string other than "yes" (here, I typed "no") results in a new distribution of the cards, such as the one below:
+Typing any string other than "yes" (here, I typed "no") generates a different distribution of the cards.
+In this case, I got this new distribution:

 player name: player1  AH 8S
 player name: player2  QS JC